Andreh-Naisan/CSC4110/README.md

 # CSC4110
-This is the website for CSC4110 group projects
+This is the repo for CSC4110 group projects